Cycling74/rnbo.oscquery.runner/README-rpi.md

 ## Normal use

 You can install rnbooscquery on an existing bullseye image or start from scratch.
-Feel free to customize your hostname and password, but at this time you should keep the user name `pi`.
+Feel free to customize your username, hostname and password.

 * Install latest `bullseye 32-bit` OS with [raspberry pi imager](https://www.raspberrypi.com/software/)
-  * use the gear icon to set your hostname, password, and enable SSH
+  * use the gear icon to set your hostname, username, password, and enable SSH
     * we use `c74rpi` for the host name and `c74rnbo` for the initial password
-  * do not change the user name, it needs to be `pi`
   * optionally setup wireless lan (wifi)
-* Boot the Pi with the `bullseye` SD card you just created, connect via Ethernet to the host machine.
+* Boot the Pi with the `bullseye` SD card you just created, connect via ethernet, or wifi if you set that up, to the host machine.
-* send over files that are needed for the repo:
+* send over files that are needed for the repo (change to your username and hostname):
   ```shell
   rsync config/apt-cycling74-pubkey.asc config/cycling74.list pi@c74rpi.local:
   ```